Did Jesus Add Grace and Subtract the Torah?

-One of the fundamental teachings of Torah, the Instructions in the Way, Truth and Life, is the prohibition of Adding to, or Subtracting from, YHVH’s Instructions; YHVH is the Eternal Name of our Creator:
+One of the fundamental teachings of Torah, the Instructions in the Way, Truth and Life, is the prohibition of Adding to, or Subtracting from, YHVH’s Instructions.

-This stipulation creates a crucial issue for those who believe Grace abolished, nullified, replaced or set us free from our Creator’s Living, Perfect and Complete Instructions.
+This stipulation creates a crucial issue for those who believe Grace abolished, or nullified, replaced, or set us free from our Creator’s Living, Perfect and Complete Torah.

 There is a church age doctrine called Dispensationalism.
 It divides Biblical history into periods of time.
 The Torah is referred to as the age of the “Law,” which is now “Old” because the “New” age of “Grace” was dispensed with the giving of the Spirit at Pentecost.

-This belief conflicted with what I’d been studying in the Torah so I began to compile and study the New Testament verses people were using to support it and I discovered two things:
+This belief conflicted with what I’d been studying in the Torah so I began to compile the New Testament verses that seemed to support Dispensationalism and I discovered two things:

-Here in the first verse of my study, the apostle Paul writes about “the debt ascribed to us in the decrees,” which I’ve heard people teach that it means the Torah was blotted out and nailed to the cross:
+- Here in the first verse of my study the apostle Paul writes about,“the debt ascribed to us in the decrees.”
+I’ve heard people teach that it means the Torah was blotted out and nailed to the cross:

 “Have mercy on me, O God, according to Your loving devotion; according to Your great compassion, blot out my Transgressions.”
 Psalm 51:1

-“Repent, then, and turn back, so that your Sins may be wiped away,” Acts 3:19
+“Repent, then, and turn back, so that your Sins may be blotted out,” Acts 3:19

 “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all Unrighteousness.”
 1 John 1:9

-2. “by abolishing in His flesh the Law of commandments and decrees.
-He did this to create in Himself one new (Renewed) man out of the two, thus making peace,” Ephesians 2:15
+“by abolishing in His flesh the Law of commandments and decrees.
+He did this to create in Himself one New (Renewed) man out of the two, thus making peace,” Ephesians 2:15

 What was abolished?
-“The Law of Commandments and Decrees.”
-If it had been translated, “the Injunction of Charges and Decrees,“ it may not have been confused with the Torah in the first place.
+“The Law of Commandments and Decrees?”
+If “Law” would have been correctly translated, “the Injunction” of Charges and Decrees, would anyone have confused it with meaning, the Torah?

 Yehushua (Jesus) made sure no one would be confused by the ignorant people who would distort the Truth.
 He said He did Not come to abolish the Torah or the Prophets, but to fulfill them:

 “Do not think that I have come to abolish the Law (Torah) or the Prophets; I have not come to abolish them, but to fulfill them.”
 Matthew 5:17

-Verse number three is Paul saying no one is justified by “works of the law,” and then he goes on to says they are “justified by Faith.”
+3. Paul is saying no one is Justified by “works of the law,” meaning their own righteousness, but then he goes on to say they are “Justified by Faith.”

-Paul is referring to what King David said:
+Paul is referring to what King David wrote:

-“And enter not into judgment with thy servant: for no man living is justified in Your sight.”
+“And enter not into judgment with thy servant: for no man living is Justified (צָדַק Tzadaq) in Your sight.”
 Psalm 143:2

 That’s right, no one is Justified in YHVH’s sight.
-So what did Paul mean when he said, “a man is justified by faith:”
+So what did Paul mean when he said, “a man is justified by faith apart from the law?”

-At first glance it appears we are justified by our belief apart from Torah, but then he goes on to say that is not what he’s saying:
+At first glance he appears to be saying we are justified by our belief apart from the Torah, but then he goes on to say, that is Not what he is saying:

 “Do we, then, nullify the Law by this faith?
 Certainly not!
 Instead, we uphold the Law.”
 Romans 3:31

-“If Abraham was indeed justified by works, he had something to boast about, but not before God.
+“If Abraham was indeed Justified by works, he had something to boast about, but not before God.
 3 For what does the Scripture say?
-“Abraham Believed God, and it was credited to him as Righteousness.”
+“Abraham Believed (pisteuó) God, and it was credited to him as Righteousness.”
 Romans 4:2, 3; 1 Corinthians 1:31; 2 Corinthians 10:17; Ephesians 2:9; Jeremiah 9:24

-Let’s take another look at Romans 4:2 because it is a great example of Paul referencing Genesis 15:6 so we can compare the Greek to the original Hebrew.
-I find most of my reference verses at https://biblehub.com:
+Let’s take another look at Romans 4:2 because it is a great example of Paul referring to Genesis 15:6, and now we can compare the Greek to the original Hebrew.
+I find most of my references at https://biblehub.com:

 “Aman #539” is the Hebrew verb meaning to be firm, secure, established, supported and unwavering; like an immovable tent-peg.
-It’s where we get our English word, Amen.
+It is where we get our English word, Amen.